 1. Phantasm (1979)

 Director Don Coscarelli chilled audiences with this low-budget shocker about a young man (Michael Baldwin) who runs afoul of the Tall Man (Angus Scrimm), a malevolent undertaker plotting world domination.
-The plot is out there, but the nightmare visuals have made this an enduring cult classic that’s spawned several sequels.
+The plot is a little out there, but the nightmare visuals have made this an enduring cult classic that has spawned several sequels.
+Coscarelli has said that he wanted to make a movie that had a scare every five minutes.

 4. Maniac Cop (1988)

-Robert Z’Dar lends his formidable presence to this slasher about a cop believed to be dead who returns to exact punishment in a way that doesn’t align with department policy.
+Robert Z’Dar lends his formidable presence to this slasher flick about a cop who is believed to be dead, but returns to exact punishment in a way that doesn’t quite align with department policy.
 Bruce Campbell (The Evil Dead franchise) co-stars.
+Writer Larry Cohen was also behind the It's Alive killer baby franchise.

 5. The Beyond (1981)